When you think about donations, you probably think about cash contributions that help you raise more funds.

 You can reduce some of the total costs of delivering programs, holding fundraising events, or capital projects if you can receive in-kind donations that bring the overall budget down

 Companies can be highly receptive to providing in-kind products or services — often more so than corporate giving donations or event sponsorship.
 This can be linked to the accounting benefits and getting the necessary approval to make an in-kind donation (rather than getting the sign-off for a cash donation).

 In-kind donations are also less likely to be dependent on company budgets.
 There may not always be a large enough budget for a company to support your organization financially (even if they want to!), but this matters far less if they decide to make an in-kind donation instead.
-From this perspective, leveraging in-kind contributions can be a great way to establish connections with companies who aren’t in a position to make cash donations.
+From this perspective, leveraging in-kind contributions can be a great way to establish connections with companies that aren’t in a position to make cash donations.

 Since it doesn’t require donors to make a cash donation, in-kind donations can sometimes be easier to secure.
 People will often be happy to donate their time, services, or products for free — often more so than giving cash to a fundraising campaign.

 Think about the type of products or services that your organization needs and what you can offer to in-kind donors in exchange for their contribution.
 This is particularly important if your organization is approaching potential sponsors for in-kind sponsorship or partnerships.